CLOBr Logo

 • Concentrated liquidity positions remain in place until manually adjusted

-• Limit orders are entirely on-chain and cost gas to cancel
+• Limit orders are stored on-chain and cost gas to place or cancel

 • There's no high-frequency order spoofing as seen in CEX markets